Target Audience: New Analysts

 the right track.
 However, it is important to remember that this is just one

 step in the model development process.
-To assess its generalizability, it is important to evaluate the model's performance on a hold-out set (data that was not used to build the model or train the ML model).
+To assess its generalizability, it is important to evaluate the model's performance on a hold-out set (data not used to build or train the model).

 Attention Mass Appraisal Analysts: A few outliers exist, especially at the higher end of the predicted prices.